Voters head to the polls to select Chicago's next mayor

 Another 91,838 mail-in ballots have yet to be returned, though the Board of Elections didn’t expect all of them to be mailed back on time or properly postmarked.

 Like the Feb.
 28 election, voters ages 55 and older are leading the way in voter turnout, according to Bever.
-Voters ages 55-64 and 65-74 are just about tied for the lead in turnout so far, with both having cast more than 67,000 votes, or almost 19% of total ballots cast each.
+Voters ages 55 to 64 and 65 to 74 are just about tied for the lead in turnout so far, with both having cast more than 67,000 votes, or almost 19% of total ballots cast each.

 But among the most active voting precincts is the Cook County Jail.
 The sprawling facility at 2700 S. California Ave. in the Little Village neighborhood became the first jail in the country to operate as a precinct with in-person voting in March 2020, according to the Cook County sheriff’s office.
 Inmate voting soared following the addition.